mmazzarolo/mmazzarolo.com/content/blog/2021-04-27-nextjs-robots-txt/index.md

 };
 ```

+For what is worth, ☝ this is the approach I'm currently using in [Remotebear](https://remotebear.io) (source code [here](https://github.com/remotebear-io/remotebear/tree/master/packages/website)).

 > You'll probably want to add `public/robots.txt` to your `.gitignore`: since this is generated on each build, there's no need to commit it anymore.

-This is the approach I'm currently using on [Remotebear](https://remotebear.io) (source code [here](https://github.com/remotebear-io/remotebear/tree/master/packages/website)).